NAV on 2019/09/19

 Jeleze joined Element Investment Managers in 2010 as an investment analyst.
 Jeleze is part of the Fixed Income and Asset Allocation teams, and she focusses predominantly on fixed income analysis and the applicable trading of related fixed income instruments.
 Her responsibilities further include analysis of the property sector and technical indicators.
 Jeleze started her career at ABSA with a focus on operational risk and strategic measures to comply with Basel II regulations.
 She was then employed by Standard Bank (SCMB), working on market risk methodologies and systems.
 She moved to London in 2005, where she was part of the Strategic Change Management team at Credit Suisse, focusing on projects that involved global integrated teams facilitating the development and implementation of a new market risk system.
 She ended her London journey as part of Deloitte Consultancy, engaging in various management projects and leading functional implementation teams.
 Jeleze returned to South Africa in 2008 and joined Allan Gray in Cape Town as the Fixed Interest Trader.

-The Element Specialist Income SCI Fund realised a total return of 2.5% for the quarter to the end September 2018, outperforming its benchmark (110% STEFI) return of 1.9%.
-The September 2018 quarterly performance brings the rolling one year total performance of the Fund to 3.8% (net of fees) – underperforming its benchmark return of 8.0% over the same period.
-It should be noted however that the Fund is still outperforming its benchmark over a rolling three year period, having returned 8.7% annually compared to the benchmark’s 8.1%.
-Furthermore, according to Longboat Analytics data, on a relative basis the Fund is rated in the top quartile of its category over the past rolling three years.
+The Element Specialist Income SCI Fund realised a total return of 1.8% for the quarter to the end June 2019, underperforming its benchmark (110% STEFI) return of 2.0%.
+The June 2019 quarterly performance brings the rolling one year total performance of the Fund to 6.4% (net of fees) - underperforming its benchmark return of 8.0% over the same period.

 The objective of this portfolio is to provide investors with actively managed exposure to income generating investments that aim to deliver enhanced money market returns over the long term whilst minimising downside risk.
 The manager aims to do this by investing in a spread of both domestic and international equity securities and non-equity securities listed on exchanges that are full members of the World Federation of Exchanges.
 The portfolio will be subject to the Prudential Guidelines for South African retirement funds being Regulation 28 of the Pension Funds Act or such other legislation published from time to time.